These super nuts originated in the Middle East.

 1 lb. chicken tenders, (see Ingredient Note), cut into bite-size pieces

-1 tsp. chile-garlic sauce, (see Ingredient Note)
+1 tsp. chili-garlic sauce, (see Ingredient Note)

 4 scallions, trimmed and cut into 1-inch pieces